oinone/oinone-docs/en/DevManual/Tutorials/DiscoverTheFront-endFramework/chapter2-build-a-dashboard.md

 :::

-# V. Take It Further
+# Ⅵ. Take It Further

 If you have time, here are some small improvements you can try:
 1. Ensure your page can be translated (use `$translate` for static text in Vue templates and `translateValueByKey` for static text in TypeScript).